 These areas are those which, because of the topography, and other physical factors or environmental considerations, are generally unsuitable for development.
 They consist mainly of slopes steeper than 1:3, watercourses and other areas of environmental importance.
-The future management of these areas is to be addressed in more detail in the Municipality's Environmental Management Framework, which is currently being formulated f) Long Term Development Areas

-Expansions of other areas are constrained by the topography and to the north-east and eastern side of the Municipality a Longer Term Development Area designation is proposed.
-These areas are presently either undeveloped or used for agricultural purposes and, on the basis of present projections and in pursuance of the general planning objectives of the SDF will not be required for urban expansion purposes in the short to medium term.
+The future management of these areas is to be addressed in more detail in the Municipality's Environmental Management Framework, which is currently being formulated f) Long Term Development Areas purposes and, on the basis of present projections and in pursuance of the general planning objectives of the SDF will not be required for urban expansion purposes in the short to medium term.
 The main intention is to maintain and enhance the existing rural character with agriculture remaining as the primary land use, supported by compatible land uses such as small scale tourism activities.
 Large scale land use changes should not be encouraged, and where proposed development is in conflict with these broad principles, detailed motivation will be required addressing issues such as need and desirability, conformity with the general objectives of the IDP and the SDF, the provision of services, access, and sustainability and so on.